ioBroker/ioBroker.history/docs/en/README.md

 * array of multiple IDs with state objects

 ## History Logging Management via Javascript
-The adapter supports enabling and disabling of history logging via JavaScript and also retrieving the list of enabled datapoints with their settings.
+The adapter supports enabling and disabling of history logging via JavaScript and also retrieving the list of enabled data points with their settings.

 ### enable
-The message requires to have the "id" of the datapoint.Additionally optional "options" to define the datapoint specific settings:
+The message requires to have the "id" of the datapoint.
+Additionally, optional "options" to define the datapoint specific settings:

 ```
 sendTo('history.0', 'enableHistory', {